WE SHALL BE LIKE HIM

 The Lord Jesus Christ is the Lamb of God who takes away the sin of the world.
 This does not mean He takes away only the guilt of the sin while the world continues to practice wickedness.
 It signifies that the Lamb takes away the power of the sin that controls our lives.

-As I mentioned, the current blindness toward the third chapter of the Book of First John may be in the process of being healed as we move toward the coming of the righteous Kingdom of God to the earth.
+As I mentioned, the current blindness toward First John chapter three may be in the process of being healed as we move toward the coming of the righteous Kingdom of God to the earth.

 We originally responded to Jesus when He offered to forgive the guilt of our sins.
 Now He is asking us to respond to Him as He offers to unwrap the graveclothes of our sinful bondages from us.
 We are unable to see or to move properly while bound in graveclothes, just as was true of Lazarus.
 We have been raised spiritually from death.
 Now it is time for the unwrapping.

-The next few verses of the third chapter are quite interesting:
+The next few verses in chapter three are quite interesting:

 Everyone who has this hope in him purifies himself, just as he is pure.
 (I John 3:3)